 - the historical records of the London Irish Centre and the Irish County Associations

 - ephemera of the Gaelic League of London

-Funded by the Irish government's Emigrant Support Programme, the primary purpose of the project is to ensure that the historical and contemporary records of the Irish in Britain are preserved for posterity and disseminated, as widely as possible, for the benefit of current and future generations of Irish people at home and abroad.
+Initially funded by the Irish government's Emigrant Support Programme, the primary purpose of the project was to ensure that the historical and contemporary records of the Irish in Britain are preserved for posterity and disseminated, as widely as possible, for the benefit of current and future generations of Irish people at home and abroad.

-Digitisation will enhance awareness of Irish history, help engender better understanding of specific welfare and cultural needs and help foster a more cohesive sense of community.
-The contents of the Archive will be open access - and therefore accessible for members of the Irish community hitherto prevented from viewing them due to geographical distance or impaired mobility.
+Digitisation is enhancing awareness of Irish history and helping to engender a better understanding of specific welfare and cultural needs, helping to foster a more cohesive sense of community.
+Most of the physical collections in the Archive are not on open access for preservation reasons - and therefore providing access to the digitised collections to members of the Irish community and the public enables access for those prevented from viewing them due to geographical distance or impaired mobility.

-By protecting, sharing and celebrating the heritage of the Irish in Britain, this project will raise awareness and deepen understanding of the Irish diaspora.
-Digitisation of this largely untapped resource will open the Archive's contents to a much wider constituency and offer a new way for the Irish community in Britain to communicate and interconnect.
-It will include cataloguing of the digitised collections and online access to an extensive information base for research and study by individual researchers and community practitioners.
+By protecting, sharing and celebrating the heritage of the Irish in Britain, this project is raising awareness and deepens understanding of the Irish diaspora.
+Digitisation of this largely untapped resource is opening the Archive's contents to a much wider constituency and offers a new way for the Irish community in Britain to communicate and interconnect.
+It includes cataloguing of the digitised collections and online access to an extensive information base for research and study by individual researchers and community practitioners.

-By raising awareness and appreciation of Irish Community history, this project will nurture a sense of pride in Ireland and Irish identity abroad and help to contribute to the strengthening of Irish-British relations now and in years to come.
+By raising awareness and appreciation of Irish Community history, this project is nurturing a sense of pride in Ireland and Irish identity abroad and helping to contribute to the strengthening of Irish-British relations now and in years to come.

-For further information about the project, please contact: firstname.lastname@example.org
+For further information about the project or any Copyright permission requests, please contact: email@example.com

 Visit to the Archive of the Irish in Britain by the Irish President, Michael D. Higgins, in 2016.